davidofitaly/04_polynomial_regression_project/README.md

 Fifth-degree model

+Each model is analyzed for its fit to the data and evaluated using appropriate metrics.

 ## Visualizations

 The project includes scatter plots and fitted curves to visualize the generated data and the results of the models.